pcaressa/awful/doc/awful.md

 ## Niceful translations

+>*To iterate is human, to recurse divine.*
+>
+>LP Deutsch
+>
-Let us define a function `T:S->S` from the set of legal Niceful expressions into the set of legal Afwul expressions.
-We have not defined formally what an Awful or Niceful expression is, see the appendix for that.

-However we can list all possible forms of Niceful expression.
+Let us define a function `T:S->S` from the set of strings to the set of strings that, when applied to a legal Niceful expression, returns the corresponding Afwul expression.
+We have not defined formally what an Awful or Niceful expression is, however we can easily list all possible forms of Niceful expression.

 ### Patterns of Niceful expressions